-The number of Nigerian girls abducted by Boko Haram continues to increase, as does global outrage.
+The number of Nigerian girls abducted by an extremist group that is located primarily in Northern Nigeria More continues to increase, as does global outrage.

 Between eight and 11 more teen-aged girls were kidnapped May 4 by the Islamist group, which on April 14 abducted more than 230 schoolgirls, most of them reported to be Christian, from the northeastern town of Chibok.

 According to local sources, a group of heavily armed men stormed the village of Warabe, near Gwoza town in Borno state, on the night of Sunday, May 4.
 They opened fire in the village before taking away eight girls between ages 12 and 15.
 News reports said the attackers then invaded a village five kilometres away, and abducted three more girls.

 On Monday, an extremist group that is located primarily in Northern Nigeria More, which has waged a five-year violent campaign to impose Islamic law across Nigeria, claimed responsibility for the abduction of the students attending school in Chibok.